slava-basko/specification-php/README.md

 Read it if you are not familiar with Specification pattern [http://www.martinfowler.com/apsupp/spec.pdf].

 This library has no dependencies on any external libs and works on PHP 5.5+.
-Why?
-Because legacy projects still exists, and they also want some structure.

 ## Install